gooddata/ui-sdk-examples/vanillajs/README.md

 ### Configuring your domain

 This demo assumes you have a white labelled GoodData domain with CORS set up according to [this tutorial](https://help.gooddata.com/display/bHsp5IhQjuz0e6HS0s76/How+to+Access+the+GoodData+API+Directly).
+The demo code will *only* work if served via HTTPS from a URL explicitely permitted in the CORS configuration of your GoodData domain.

 ### Configuring the index.html